Better email marketing campaigns: Introducing Inbox Stories

 Why Is Cohort Analysis Important?

-The majority of companies uses cohort analysis tool for the following reasons, which makes cohort analysis so important:
+The majority of companies uses cohort analysis for the following reasons, which makes cohort analysis so important:

 1. Understanding the importance of user behavior analysis